belgianMuscle/singleRPS/README.md

 ## How to play

-A live version of the game is located at https://singleRPS.davidbellers.me
+A live version of the game is located at https://singleRPS.davidbellers.me or also https://belgianmuscle.github.io/singleRPS/

 It is also possible to play the game locally, this can be done by copying the repository to your local machine and executing the index.html page.